 In order to find books in the library, you can browse the shelves or you can use the new Library Search (see below).
 If you’re only interested in what is located at the HoneyRock Library, after you input your search, look for the Location filter on the lefthand side and select “HoneyRock Library, Wisconsin.”
 To limit to ebooks or other online content, look for the Availability > “Available online” filter.

 Libraries usually have a circulation desk with staff who help you check out books, along with security measures to ensure that books do not get taken out of the library without being checked out to someone.
 The HoneyRock Library is not that sophisticated, but there is a method set up for you to check out books to yourself using a dedicated computer and barcode scanner.
 During his onsite visit each Fall, Steve provides a separate handout of instructions on how to do this, and walks you through that process.
+A PDF of simple instructions with illustrations is also available.

 An important aspect of the shared responsibility in using the HR Library is to not remove any item from the collection unless you have checked it out to yourself first.
 In addition, frequently people will pull a book off the shelf and use it within the library space, but not check it out.
 Or they may pull it off the shelf, then realize it is not something they need or want after all.
 Whenever this occurs and for whatever reason, please do not attempt to reshelve books.
 Instead, put them in a designated area for Mama T. to reshelve.
 This allows us to get a better understanding of collection use and it also helps to ensure that books are in correct order on the shelves.